-The Society for Freshwater Science’s Emerge program, based at the University of Georgia Odum School of Ecology, will be featured in the 2022 STEM for All Video Showcase funded by the National Science Foundation.
-The event will beheld online May 10-17 at https://stemforall2022.videohall.com/presentations/2616.
+The Society for Freshwater Science’s Emerge program, based at the University of Georgia Odum School of Ecology, is featured in the 2022 STEM for All Video Showcase funded by the National Science Foundation.
+The event was held online May 10-17 at https://stemforall2022.videohall.com/presentations/2616.

 Emerge is led by the Odum School’s Breanna Ondich, public service professional and program coordinator; Amy Rosemond, Distinguished Research Professor; and Amanda Rugenski, lecturer and undergraduate program coordinator.

 Their presentation, “Emerge: Broadening Participation and Leadership in Freshwater Science,” looks at developing sustained peer-peer and peer-mentor relationships to help recruit and retain individuals from historically marginalized communities as they pursue careers in the freshwater sciences.
 The project was funded by the National Science Foundation.